SpiritIT/timezonecomplete/README.md

 ### Date Arithmetic

-The DateTime class allows advanced date arithmetic.
+The DateTime class allows date arithmetic.
 The diff() method returns the difference between two dates as a Duration.
 Next to that, you can use add() and addLocal() to add either a duration or a specific unit of time.
 The latter case accounts for DST and leap seconds: addLocal(1, TimeUnit.Hour) ensures that the local hour() field increments by one, even if that means UTC time does not change or changes 2 hours due to DST.

 ```javascript